braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/beta-preview.md

 ### Cross-Channel HTML Messages

-This new HTML message type can now be used across both mobile and web!
+This new HTML message type now lets you create one message that can be sent to both mobile and web!

 ![New HTML In App Message Cross Channel]({% image_buster /assets/img/iam-beta-html-cross-channel.png %})